bithub/bit.recipe.python_for_android/README.txt

-With this package you can add projects to your buildout for cross-compiling android packages
+This package allows you to build python-based android packages from a buildout environment

 You will need a copy of the android sdk and ndks for your project environments